HodlerCompany/mobile-wallet/README.md

 ## Build

-First follow the steps below to install the dependencies:
+Install the dependencies and build the APK:

 ```bash
 $ npm install -g ionic cordova@7.1.0